dfparra/Eye-Exercise/README.md

 Load the HTML page and move the mouse across the screen.

 ### Roadmap of future improvements
-Add a user interface that allows the user to decide how many eyes to add to the screen.
+* Create a button that allows the user to decide how many eyes to add to the screen.
-Add buttons to add and remove the eyes on the screen.
+* Create a button to remove the eyes on the screen.

 #### License information
 MIT License